3 dental care hacks to boost your pet’s oral health

 Think about all the work that you put into your own teeth: you brush twice a day, you floss (or you should be flossing) and you might even use a fluoride rinse every night.
 Even with all that work, you still see a dentist for an evaluation and full cleaning.

-There are three, more “hands-off” pet dental care hacks you can (and should!) incorporate that will also help reduce the buildup of disease-causing tartar.
+There are three, more “hands-off” pet dental care hacks you can incorporate that will also help reduce the buildup of disease-causing tartar.
 Incorporating these three easy options will pay off in a healthier mouth and healthier pet.

-Dental chews come in two forms: edible (meaning they’re meant to be consumed) and inedible (meaning they’re meant just for chewing).
-These treats and chews work much like dental diets in that they remove plaque physically.
+Edible dental treats and chews work much like dental diets in that they remove plaque physically.
 Some chews contain enzymes that help fight the buildup of plaque and tartar, too.

-Adding plaque-reducing supplements to your pet’s water is an easy way to aid his dental health.
+Adding plaque-blocking supplements to your pet’s water is an easy way to aid his dental health.
 It’s just one extra step to add the product to the water bowl, which you fill daily anyway!

 Rules to follow